-The constant pressure of pounding your feet on the ground when you walk or run can cause painful dry and cracked skin.
-Although it can be tempting to live your life wearing flip flops or walking around barefoot, the constant exposure to the air can only exacerbate damage to the skin on your feet.
+The constant pressure of pounding your feet on the ground when you walk or run can cause dry and cracked skin.
+Although it can be tempting to live your life wearing flip flops or walking around barefoot, the constant exposure to the air can only exacerbate the effects of the air to the skin on your feet.

 The HCP does not endorse any medicine products or brands.

 Also called fissures, cracks around the heels can look unpleasant.
 As hard, dry skin builds up on the heel, the epidermis can crack, in some severe cases the cracks can bleed and become infected.

 Cracked heels often begin as dry skin at the back of the heels.
 In more severe advanced cases the cracks can split open and develop into crevices that can bleed.
 Sometimes very deep wounds can become infected.
 Anyone experiencing bleeding or infection should contact their healthcare professional.

 Are there any genetic or lifestyle factors that play a part in this condition?